 My number one advice is to have travel insurance (as I did) and or blue ribbon medical insurance in place when you adventure travel or even are considering living in the Philippines.

 On my insurance policy it stated that in extreme medical cases you would be transported to either Singapore or Thailand.
 I think after this experience I would advise anyone with a medical problem to do some research prior to a visit.
-Some points as follows:
+Some

 * You must have prescription for most medicines.
 (Medicine is very expensive – at least double the cost of Thailand).